luckyluki/va_workshop/ansible/hands-on/04_roles/info.md

 # Exercise 4

-Rewrite the playbook of *Exercise 3* so that the samba setup is done with roles.
+Rewrite the playbook of *Exercise 3* and apply the concept of roles.